Dem wants Trump officials jailed for not turning over tax returns

 If Congress were to use inherent contempt, it would mean the Sergeant at Arms would arrest an official and hold them until they provide testimony or otherwise comply.
 The tactic reportedly has not been used since the 1930s, and is viewed as an extreme measure.

 Congressional Democrats, though, already have threatened to take such action against Barr, who defied a subpoena issued by the House Judiciary Committee for an unredacted version of Special Counsel Robert Mueller’s report and all underlying evidence and documents.
-A Democrat-led committee has already recommended some form of contempt citation against Barr, while Democrats have threatened to pursue the same against McGahn after he defied a subpoena to testify before the same committee.
+The Democrat-led committee has already recommended some form of contempt citation against Barr, while Democrats have threatened to pursue the same against McGahn after he defied a subpoena to testify before the same committee.

 MNUCHIN SAYS HE WON'T COMPLY WITH SUBPOENA FOR TRUMP'S TAX RETURNS